oehf/ipf/src/site/markdown/index.md

 | Feature                                         | Description
 |-------------------------------------------------|-----------------------------------------------
 | [Support for eHealth integration profiles]      | A set of components for creating actor interfaces as specified in IHE and Continua integration profiles.
-IPF currently supports creation of actor interfaces for the IHE profiles XDS.a, XDS.b, PIX, PDQ, PIXv3, PDQv3, QED, XCPD, XCA, XCA-I, XCF, XPID, PCD, as well as for Continua profiles HRN and WAN.
+IPF currently supports creation of actor interfaces for the IHE profiles XDS.a, XDS.b, PIX, PDQ, PIXv3, PDQv3, PIXm, PDQm, QED, XCPD, XCA, XCA-I, XCF, XPID, PCD, as well as for Continua profiles HRN and WAN.
 | [HL7 Message processing]                        | Basis for HL7 message processing is the HL7v2 DSL.
 These provides the basis for implementing [HL7 Message processing Camel routes].
 | [HL7 Message translation]                       | Translation utilities for translating between HL7v3 and HL7v2 messages for correspdoning IHE transactions
 | [CDA Support]                                   | Wrapping a number of CDA-related libraries, providing the basis for implementing [CDA processing Camel routes].
+| [FHIR Support]                                  | FHIR® – Fast Healthcare Interoperability Resources (hl7.org/fhir) – is a next generation standards framework created by HL7 leveraging the latest web standards and applying a tight focus on implementability.

 Other IPF features provide part of the underlying foundation or supporting functionality: